Rule of thirds in photography composition

 The more you know about composition, the better your photographs will be.
 A well composed photograph is visually appealing, uses what we know about human interaction and communicates directly with your viewer.

-The rule of thirds is probably the best place to start when learning about composition, because it is the easiest composition rule to learn.
+The rule of thirds is probably the best place to start when learning about composition, because it is the easiest photography composition technique to learn.

 The Ultimate Composition Cheat Sheet!